Looking for product - or service-specific privacy statements? Go here.

 For personal data that we collect via our services, the privacy statement for each service has instructions on how you can exercise your legal rights with respect to your data.

-For your protection, we’ll only implement requests with respect to personal data after we’ve verified your identity.
+For your protection, we’ll only implement certain requests with respect to personal data after we’ve verified your identity.
 Contact us or review our full Privacy Notice to find all the information relevant to exercising your rights.

 To request to exercise your data protection rights under the GDPR or other laws (beside the CCPA), please visit the General DSR Portal.